gamtiq/uniator/README.md

         each file can be specified by name or by path; if file has `.css` extension the extension can be omitted
     * `sourceDir`: `String` - path to directory relative to which files should be searched; current working directory by default
+    * `updateUrl`: `Boolean` | `Function` - whether URLs found in CSS-files should be updated to be accessible from destination file;
+        `false` by default; a function can be used as the setting value; in the latter case the function will be called instead of predefined function to get new URL; if the function returns a string value, that value will be used as new URL;
+        a non-string value returned by the function will be ignored (i.e. the source URL will not be changed);
+        data object will be passed into the function (see [getUpdatedUrl](#getUpdatedUrl) to consult object' structure)
     * `warnNotFound`: `Boolean` - whether to include warning about CSS-file that is not found; `true` by default

 **Returns** the result object that contains the following fields: